Akinwunmi Rhodes-Vivour: Scandal

 Justice Rhodes-Vivour was dispensing justice quietly in his court when he was hit.
 The story that floated about was that he had fallen out of grace with the powers that be.

 Justice Rhodes-Vivour of the Bendel State High Court, was pushed aside during the Military Governorship of Mid-West of Colonel Samuel Ogbemudia.
 In order to complete his disgrace he was charged to court with accepting a bribe from one Janet Johnson an offence which turned out to be a frame up.
 He was tried by Mr Justice Uche Omo.
 If Uche Omo, had wanted to buy official favour with the blood of Rhodes-Vivour, the latter would have worn prisoner's dress at least until his appeal was allowed.
-Uche Omo tried Rhodes-Viviour according to law and acquitted him.'
+Uche Omo tried Rhodes-Vivour according to law and acquitted him.'

 The government can bear you a grudge and proceed to look for excuses to get rid of you.
 This is what happened to Rhodes-Vivour.
 So some Judges therefore give judgments in favour of government to avoid being sacked.